 |University of Wroclaw||7,470|

-In addition to tuition fees, prospective veterinarians should also consider the cost of living in Poland.
-The following categories make up the living cost in Poland.
+In addition to tuition fees, prospective veterinarians should also consider the cost of living in Poland, which can add up to 4,000-7,000 USD per year.
+This amount can vary depending on the student’s spending habits and where they are staying.
+The following categories make up the cost of living in Poland:

 |Category||Cost in USD*/year|